bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 And in particular in the Lightning and Bitcoin world, I think this is a very interesting and very promising research subject.
 So if any of the researchers, including academic researchers, of course, and the universities listening to this podcast.
 Please contact me if you don't know where to start and you want to do Bitcoin research.
-I think this is a very nice topic because, First of all, it's an intersection of multiple fields.
+I think this is a very nice topic because, first of all, it's an intersection of multiple fields.
 And whether you are a cryptographer, a mathematician, a computer scientist, or economist, of course, someone closer to financial sciences and more of a social science, the social dynamics are also fascinating.
 Bitcoin can offer you everything and everything is intersected and influences like different various parts of the ecosystem influence each other in fascinating ways.
 If we focus more on the computer science side of things, and in particular security and privacy side of things that I have been focused on during the past years, this is fascinating because we have this permissionless network launched by some pseudonymous person.

 ## Why Bitcoin is unique

-Speaker 0: 00:55:18

 No one knows who that is and where they are now.
 And now it's evolving as a living organism and it just blows my mind.